Understanding Your Medical Debt Options

 Structured Settlement: Eliminate Medical Debt Without High-Interest Loans

-Important: All structured settlement transfers require court approval, which protects you by ensuring the transaction is fair and in your best interest.
-We encourage you to seek independent professional advice before making any decision.
-Selling may not be right for everyone, but for those facing overwhelming medical debt, it can provide immediate relief and a fresh financial start.
+All transfers require court approval — this protects you.
+We encourage you to get independent advice before deciding.
+Selling isn't right for everyone.
+But for those with crushing medical debt, it can offer real relief and a fresh start.

 Finding Financial Assistance for Medical Bills

-Nonprofit hospitals are legally required to offer financial assistance programs.
-Ask the billing department about charity care or indigent care programs — you may qualify based on income even if you have insurance.
+Nonprofit hospitals must offer financial help.
+Ask billing about charity care programs.
+You may qualify based on income — even if you have insurance.

-Pharmaceutical companies offer patient assistance programs for expensive medications.
-If prescription costs are part of your medical debt, check the manufacturer's website or ask your doctor about assistance programs.
+Drug companies offer help with costly medications.
+Check the manufacturer's website or ask your doctor about patient assistance programs.

 Taking Control of Your Medical Debt